Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 If you are level 18 or higher, you can apply this advantage to a Guidance skill check made towards that creature instead.
 Detonation: Thoughtscour Detonation
 When you reach 7 stacks of arcane exposure, excess magic energy radiates intensely from you.
-Make an Focus attack against all other creatures within 10 feet of you.
+Make an Focus attack against all other creatures within 2 tiles of you.
 If you hit, apply 8 stacks of unstable.
 If you miss, apply 3 stacks of unstable instead.

 When you reach 7 stacks of eldritch exposure, a bizarre and intense psionic wave emanates from you, driving those nearby temporarily insane.
-Make a Presence attack against all other creatures within 10 feet of you.
+Make a Presence attack against all other creatures within 2 tiles of you.
 If you hit, apply 3 stacks of crazed.
 If you miss, apply 1 stack of crazed instead.

 ## Darklight